INTERNATIONAL REVIEW OF PUBLIC ADMINISTRATION (IRPA)

 Public Administration Book Proposals Welcomed

-So far, six books have been released with another nine in press or in development.
+The ASPA Book Series in Public Administration and Public Policy is a partnership between ASPA and leading publisher, Taylor & Francis.
+The publisher solicits book proposals and manuscripts that are relevant to ASPA members and practitioners.
+Six books have been released with another nine in press or in development.
 You can see the books available through the ASPA Series here.

 In addition to the ASPA Series, Taylor & Francis publishes a well-established “Public Administration and Public Policy” book series with over 140 titles that broadly bridges theory with practice and can be used in practice or in classroom settings.